-The X3C25P1-05S is a low profile, high performance 5dB directional coupler in a new easy to use, manufacturing friendly surface mount package.
-It is designed for DC, WCDMA, LTE and PCS applications.
-The X3C25P1-05S is designed particularly for non-binary split and combine in high power amplifiers, e.g. used along with a 3dB to get a 3-way, plus other signal distribution applications where low insertion loss is required.
-It can be used in high power applications up to 70 Watts.
+The X3C25F1-02S is a low profile, high performance 3dB hybrid coupler in a new easy to use, manufacturing friendly surface mount package.
+The X3C25F1-02S is designed particularly for balanced power and low noise amplifiers, plus signal distribution and other applications where low insertion loss and tight amplitude and phase balance is required.
+It can be used in high power applications up to 20 watts.